 If you’re someone who loves being organised and you’d like to be an integral part of a company’s smooth running, then why not start searching for admin jobs today?

-Travel Agents spent a lot of time talking to clients about what they’re looking to gain from a holiday, before trying to make it happen.
-This role is well suited to enthusiastic individuals with excellent communication skills, as it’ll be your job to listen to, inspire and advise people on their travel plans.
+Travel agents spent a lot of time talking to clients about what they’re looking to gain from a holiday, before trying to make it happen.
+This role is well suited to enthusiastic people with excellent communication skills because it’ll be your job to listen to, inspire, and advise people on their travel plans.
 It also helps if you’ve got travel experience behind you, as you’ll be able to give people more detailed knowledge of places they are interested in travelling to.

 For this reason, prospective employers will be looking mainly at your skills, enthusiasm, and experience base.
 So if you’re great with people and you’ve got a passion for travel, then why not apply for a new role as a travel agent?
 Companies like TUI regularly look for travel agents, and you can set up notifications to let you know about local jobs in your area.

 Or find out more about becoming a travel agent…